 Some employees may be marked with an asterisk [*].
-This signifies that the employee has taken sick leave hours equal to or greater than twice the University’s sick leave average for that particular year.
-If your employee has been flagged with an asterisk two or more consecutive years, please contact the Return to Work and Disability Management (RTW/DM) team on ways to best handle each of these cases individually.
+This signifies that the employee has taken sick leave hours equal to or greater than twice the University’s sick leave average for that particular year or for CUPE staff after November 4, 2019 that they have reached the threshold of 4 occurances and 14 days as indicated above.
+If your employee has been flagged with an asterisk two or more consecutive years, please contact the Wellness & Recovery (W&R) office or HR Advisor on ways to best handle each of these cases individually.

 NOTE: If an employee has no sick time recorded then he/she will not show up on the list.

 The Sick leave information table looks like this:

 If you click on the Details link on the far right column, myInfo will list every single day the employee was sick in that specific year.
 It will also provide you with details about the absence - less than, equal to or more than 21 hours, the number of hours and the day of the week the absence occurred.
 This information is valuable to identify absenteeism patterns.

 NOTE: This page only allows you to view one employee’s one-year sick leave information at a time.
 For example, Mickey Mouse for 2010.